FredLavoie/wod_fetcher/README.md

 `node script.js <year> <month> <day>`

-Each argument is either a specific year, month or day,  or 'all'.
+Each argument is either a specific year, month,  or 'all'.
+If all is selected, the data will be fetched from 2016 to the current year.